automatedchemistry/chemunited-docs/docs/protocols/build_protocols.md

 ### <img src="../_static/icons/process_black.svg" width="16" style="vertical-align:middle; margin-right:4px;"> Process

-Each process contains one or more workflows composed of modules.
+Each process contains one workflow composed of modules.
 Processes are executed in sequence, but within a process, the modules can run simultaneously through a multithreading workflow.

 ### <img src="../_static/icons/python.svg" width="16" style="vertical-align:middle; margin-right:4px;"> Module

-A module represents a Python script containing a sequence of commands.
-This design gives the user complete flexibility — any Python libraries can be used to support the protocol development.
+A module is a single step in a process workflow.
+It can be as small as one command sent directly to a device (a **Command** module, dragged from the Command List — no code required), or a full **Script** block containing a sequence of Python commands for more complex logic. **Loop** and **Conditional** modules add repetition and branching.
+See [Process workflow](module_workflows.md) for details on each type.

 ### <img src="../_static/icons/play_black.svg" width="16" style="vertical-align:middle; margin-right:4px;"> Command